cavai-research/Adonis-Queue/README.md

 ### Driver - database

-Database driver is currently only driver, others (memory, Redis etc) will be added soon.
+Database driver is currently only driver, others (memory, Redis etc.) will be added soon.

-It offers great persistance, is good to use both in dev and in production environments and powerful enough for most applications.
+It offers great persistence, is good to use both in dev and in production environments and powerful enough for most applications.

 There's no need for extra deployments to manage queue supportive tooling like